Skip to content

 What to put in a retainer agreement

-You can write your retainer agreement or use HoneyBook’s free contract templates.
-Using templates is an easy way to get started writing your contract.
-Templates give you the foundation of a contract and include all the essentials of a good contract.
+You can write your own retainer agreement from scratch or use HoneyBook’s free contract templates.
+Using a template is an easy way to get started with your contract.
+Templates give you the foundation for the contract and include all the essentials of a good contract.
 You can amend and append the template to suit your purposes.

 Whichever way you write your agreement, seek legal counsel to ensure your terms and conditions are legally compliant in your state and that the agreement or contract offers the level of protection you need.